jazellim/BCB546X_UNIX_Jaz/README.md

 ```
 cat teosinte_organized_snps_header.txt teosinte_organized_snps_noHeader.txt > teosinte_organized_snps.txt
 ```
-The code concatenates the two text files in the order they are given, so placing the heade r first, then the noHeader data returns the top row to the sorted snp data.
+\t The code concatenates the two text files in the order they are given, so placing the heade r first, then the noHeader data returns the top row to the sorted snp data.
 This output is sent to `teosinte_organized_snps.txt`